dcsil/rails-tutorial/sections/4_data_model_p1.md

 Let's start with the Users table as it is the most important table in our application and it appears that most, if not all, other tables will connect to it somehow.

 To generate the users table, we first need to know what columns we need to store.
-Considering the requirements, we know that we likely need: name, email, password*, preferred_pronouns, avatar*, bio, etc.
+Considering the requirements, we know that we likely need: name, email, password*, pronouns, avatar*, bio, etc.

 ## Most Attributes